Kocarus/Manga-Translator-TesseractOCR/README.md

 # Manga Translator
 Automatically translates manga pages from Japanese to English.
-Keep finding RAW as many as possible and enjoy :sunglasses:
+So keep finding RAW as many as possible and enjoy :sunglasses:

 # Dependencies
 - Python 2.7 (using Python 3.x might lead to some Unicode conflict)